mattermost/mattermost-plugin-apps/docs/06-using-3rdparty-api.md

 **oauth2Complete** is called upon the successful completion (including the validation of the "state").
 It is responsible for creating an OAuth2 token, and storing it in the Mattermost OAuth2 user store.
+The connected user's bindings will be automatically refreshed when the OAuth2 process is complete.

 ```go
 func oauth2Complete(w http.ResponseWriter, req *http.Request) {